albttx/multi_messenger/readme.md

 - Possibility to add many slack account
 If you have any idea !
 Please tell me or fork me :)

+## TO DO
+- Resolve when build drag and drop error
+- on window copy / paste error ??

 Based with [Electron-Quick-Start](https://github.com/atom/electron-quick-start)

 This is **NOT** an official product.